christinaleo-snowflake/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 Duration: 5

-This Snowflake Quickstart introduces you to the using Snowflake together with Dataiku Cloud as part of a Machine learning project, and build an end-to-end machine learning solution.
-This lab will showcase seamless integration of both Snowflake and Dataiku at every stage of ML life cycle.
+This Snowflake Quickstart introduces you to using Snowflake together with Dataiku Cloud as part of a Machine learning project, and to building an end-to-end machine learning solution.
+This lab will showcase seamless integration of both Snowflake and Dataiku at every stage of the ML life cycle.
 We will also use Snowflake Data Marketplace to enrich the dataset.

 ### Business Problem